sunjeevs/AWS-Projects/Evolution-Elastic-Architecture/Stages/Stage 1 - Setup and Manual Wordpress Build.md

 - Configure some SSM Parameters which the manual and automatic stages of this advanced demo series will use
 - and perform a manual install of wordpress and a database on the same EC2 instance.

-This is the starting point .. the common wordpress configuration which you will evolve over the coming demo stages.
+This is the starting point .. the common wordpress configuration which will be evolved over the coming stages.

 # STAGE 1A - Create an EC2 Instance to run wordpress